lammps/lammps/doc/src/fix_bond_create.rst

 stiffer angle potentials very large energies can arise and lead to uncontrolled behavior.

-Any bond that is created is assigned a bond type of *bondtype*
+Any bond that is created is assigned a bond type of *bondtype*.

 When a bond is created, data structures within LAMMPS that store bond topology are updated to reflect the creation.
 If the bond is part of